Homemade Strawberry Pop Tarts

 This recipe has instructions for making your own pastry for the pop tarts and homemade strawberry jam.
 You can also buy both of these things from the store.

-But, if you have the time, it’s always better to make your own, whether it’s rough puff pastry, tomato sauce or salad dressing.
+But, if you have the time, it’s always better to make things from scratch, whether it’s pizza dough rough puff pastry, tomato sauce or basil pesto, or salad dressing.
 That way, you know what’s in it, you can control the sugar and salt, and, bonus, it usually costs less.

 If you’ve got extra strawberries after making this recipe, check out this strawberry and apple pie or unsweetened strawberry applesauce.
 Or make dehydrated strawberries and use them in homemade granola or powdered in meringues.